European Reference Networks (ERNs) - Patients and Families

 How can a doctor refer a case to an ERN?

-The doctor must be part of an ERN or work in collaboration with a healthcare provider that is a member.
+The doctor must be part of an ERN or work in collaboration with a healthcare provider that is a member of an ERN.
 They can upload anonymised patient data, with the patient’s permission, to the Clinical Patient Management System (CPMS) to seek advice from other experts in the network.

 What is the Clinical Patient Management System (CPMS)?

-This is a secure online system where doctors upload patient information, with patient consent, and get advice from ERN experts across Europe.
+This is a secure online system where doctors upload patient information anonymously, with patient consent, and get advice from ERN experts across Europe.
 It allows specialists to review cases together, without the patient leaving Ireland.

 CPMS in Action - ERN RITA

-A medical doctor from an ERN RITA healthcare provider was treating a patient with a challenging refractory disease (dermatomyositis) and turned to the CPMS for advice.
+A clinician in an expert centre that is a member of ERN RITA (which specialises in rare immunological disorders) was treating a patient with a challenging condition which was not responding to treatment.
+The doctor discussed with the patient the option of consulting with ERN colleagues for advice.
+The patient agreed and consented to their information being uploaded to CPMS.
+The clinician used the CPMS to seek advice from other experts.
 The rapid CPMS interaction with ERN RITA specialists across Europe led to the identification of a more effective therapy for the patient.

-How can I find an ERN involved in Ireland and other countries?
+How can I locate ERNs involved in Ireland and other countries?

 Are rare diseases only included in the scope of ERNs?